Pavlos Dermitzakis: Managerial career

 Dermitzakis began his managerial career at Ergotelis, at the time playing in the Delta Ethniki, succeeding Myron Sifakis.
 He then moved to fellow Delta Ethniki Heraklion-based club Atsalenios, whom he also managed to promote to the Gamma Ethniki, this time as champions of Group 10.
 Dermitzakis cemented his post in Atsalenios, maintaining an undefeated home record during the 2005−06 and 2006−07 seasons in which the club finished in 4th and 3rd place respectively, narrowly missing out on promotion to the Beta Ethniki.

 After his departure from Atsalenios in 2007, Dermitzakis moved to fellow Gamma Ethniki club Diagoras, achieving promotion to the Beta Ethniki as champions of the Southern Group, once again achieving an undefeated home record for the Rhodes-based club.
-He managed the club in the Beta Ethniki until 30 November 2009, when he resigned from his post to take over management of Superleague side Panthrakikos.
-Although Panthrakikos had already failed to avoid relegation when Dermitzakis took over, he managed to improve the Thracians performance and led the club to its first victories in the 2009−10 Superleague season.
+He managed the club in the Beta Ethniki until 30 November 2009, when he resigned from his post to take over management of Super League side Panthrakikos.
+Although Panthrakikos had already failed to avoid relegation when Dermitzakis took over, he managed to improve the Thracians performance and led the club to its first victories in the 2009−10 Super League season.

-In the summer of 2010, Dermitzakis was rumored to take over management of PAOK, who instead appointed Italian manager Mario Beretta as head coach for the club.
+In the summer of 2010, Dermitzakis was rumored to take over management of PAOK, who instead appointed Mario Beretta as head coach for the club.
 Dermitzakis eventually replaced Beretta after his sacking in pre-season, but he was himself also fired a few months later on 17 October 2010, after three consecutive losses vs. Skoda Xanthi, fierce club rival Aris and Panathinaikos.
-On 21 January 2011, Dermitzakis agreed to take over fellow Superleague club Asteras Tripolis, but in May 2011 his contract was terminated on mutual consent.
+On 21 January 2011, Dermitzakis agreed to take over fellow Super League club Asteras Tripolis, but in May 2011 his contract was terminated on mutual consent.

-On 31 October 2012 Dermitzakis returned to Panthrakikos once again in the Supereleague, again faced with difficult odds as he took over management with just six points on the Table after 8 match-days.
+On 31 October 2012 Dermitzakis returned to Panthrakikos once again in the Supere League, again faced with difficult odds as he took over management with just six points on the Table after 8 match-days.
 Despite the odds, he did not only manage to stay clear of relegation, but also achieved the best ever finish of the club in the competition (10th place).
 He additionally managed to reach the Greek Cup Semi-Finals, where Panthrakikos were eventually eliminated by competition winners Olympiacos.

-In 2013, Dermitzakis returned to Crete and briefly served as manager of Superleague club OFI.
-In September 2014 he returned to the club where he first started his managerial career, taking over management of Ergotelis also in the Greek Superleague.
+In 2013, Dermitzakis returned to Crete and briefly served as manager of Super League club OFI.
+In September 2014 he returned to the club where he first started his managerial career, taking over management of Ergotelis also in the Super League.
 However, he failed to improve Ergotelis' position in the League Table after replacing Spanish manager Juan Ferrando, and therefore the club terminated his contract three months later, in December 2014.